Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 - Struggle intensity without diagnostic categories ("going through it," "having a moment")

-- Recovery processes without clinical frameworks ("feeling better," "vibes improving")
+- Recovery processes without clinical frameworks ("healing era," "vibes improving")

 Why it works: Standard mental health language requires clinical precision, but lived experience is more nuanced.
-Slang bridges this gap.
+A person might not meet the criteria for clinical depression but still feel deeply unwell.
+Slang bridges this gap β it captures the gray areas between "fine" and "diagnosed" that clinical vocabulary tends to skip over.

 Top Mental Health Slang Terms: Analysis and Meanings

-Based on our tracking data, here are significant mental health-related slang terms:
+Based on our tracking data, here are the most significant mental health-related slang terms and what they reveal about how Gen Z communicates about well-being.

 Meaning: Experiencing difficulty, stress, or mental health challenges.